 Methodology Assessment for use with Verified Carbon Standard 2007.1

 Methodology Assessment Report.

-The methodology outlines a procedure to determine greenhouse gas (GHG) emissions reductions when a forest’s management is changed from selective logging (the practice of annually removing merchantable trees that have certain desired characteristics) to protection because of a payment for maintaining carbon stocks in the trees.
-These activities fall in the improved forest management (IFM) project category “logged to protected forest” (LtPF).
-By leveraging carbon finance to conserve tropical forests, the Verified Carbon Standard Association-approved methodology facilitates reducing GHG emissions, conserving biodiversity and developing alternative sources of income for forest-dependent communities.
+This methodology outlines a procedure to determine greenhouse gas (GHG) emissions reductions derived from a change in forest management—specifically, a shift from selective logging (the practice of annually removing merchantable trees that have certain desired characteristics) to protection—in order to earn payments for maintaining carbon stocks in those trees.
+These activities fall under the improved forest management project category of “logged to protected forests.”
+By leveraging carbon financing to conserve tropical forests, this methodology (which has been approved by the Verified Carbon Standard Association) facilitates the reduction of GHG emissions, the conservation of biodiversity and the development of alternative sources of income for forest-dependent communities.